Posted on Leave a comment

 Herbal Support for Skin Comfort

-How Traditional Herbal Practices Approach Skin Care
+How Traditional Herbal Practices Provide Herbal Support for Skin Comfort

-• Support dry or irritated skin
+• Soothe dry or irritated skin

-• Protect the skin from environmental exposure
+• Protect from environmental exposure

-• Complement regular cleansing and care routines
+• Complement regular cleansing routines

 • Encourage comfort through topical application